Courses for Solicitors & Professionals

 The City Law School has partnered with QLTS Advantage to provide an online training course to prepare lawyers for the Qualified Lawyers Transfer Scheme (QLTS) assessments administered by Kaplan UK.

 The scheme, implemented by the Solicitors Regulation Authority, gives lawyers from other jurisdictions the opportunity to qualify as a solicitor in England and Wales without having to complete domestic training.
-For the MCT, the course includes easy to use electronic manuals designed to master the 11 substantive areas of law, and more than 1000 interactive multiple-choice questions designed to reinforce your learning.
-All MCT enrolments now include Live Tuition Weekends – four full days of face-to-face tuition at City Law School.

 The City Law School, in partnership with the Law Society, is running the Advanced Criminal Advocacy course.
 This is a full day course for senior practitioners who have experience of advocacy in the higher courts.
 To reflect the seniority of the participants on this course this day would be run in the context of a Crown Court trial and the mock courtroom setting will reflect the greater formality of advocacy in the higher courts.
 The case papers for this day will reflect the higher level of this course, the offences dealt with would be of a very serious nature and the issues raised will be of a complex nature.